apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 We won't be creating Python scrapers just yet.
 Let's first get familiar with what we can do in the JavaScript console and how we can further interact with HTML elements on the page.

-In the **Elements** tab with the subtitle element highlighted, right-click the element to open the context menu.
+In the **Elements** tab, with the subtitle element highlighted, right-click the element to open the context menu.
 There, choose **Store as global variable**.
 The **Console** should appear, with a `temp1` variable ready.

 ![Global variable in Chrome DevTools Console](./images/devtools-console-variable.png)

 The Console allows us to run JavaScript in the context of the loaded page, similar to Python's [interactive REPL](https://realpython.com/interacting-with-python/).
 We can use it to play around with elements.

-For a start, let's access some subtitle's properties.
+For a start, let's access some of the subtitle's properties.
 One such property is `textContent`, which contains the text inside the HTML element.
-The last line in the Console is where your cursor for writing is.
+The last line in the Console is where your cursor is.
 Type the following and hit **Enter**:

 ```js
 temp1.textContent;